 In December 2017, the KNTS concluded that no criminal charges would be brought against any current officers or directors of MSK or MSK itself.
-As a result, we took a charge of \$4.2 million in the fourth quarter of 2017 related to this additional tax assessment and associated penalties and administrative fine and recorded the \$0.5 million related to employee withholding amounts as other receivables in our consolidated balance sheets as of December 31, 2017, as we expect to seek reimbursement of the applicable amounts from those employees.
+As a result, we took a charge of \$4.2 million in the fourth quarter of 2017 related to this additional tax assessment and associated penalties and administrative fine.
+We recorded the \$0.5 million related to employee withholding amounts as other receivables in our consolidated balance sheets as of December 31, 2017, as we expected to obtain reimbursement of the applicable amounts from those employees.
+Of the \$0.5 million, based on our diligent efforts, we have collected \$0.1 million and established an allowance of \$0.4 million and recorded it as selling, general and administrative expense for the three months ended September 30, 2018.